phelps-sg/hurstexponent/README.md

   - Ability to plot and visualize fit results.
   - Bootstrap functionality for additional statistics.
   - Test suite test suite is meant to validate the functionality of Hurst exponent estimators.

+This repository  is actively being developed and any tickets will be addressed in order of importance.
+Feel free to raise an issue if you find a problem.
+Other hurst estimation methods will be supported in the near future.

 ## Installation